cnnarayanchavan/C_Cpp_project/README.md

 # C_project
-Program to managae the the medical stuff
+Program to handel the billing of medical stuff.